TheCompAce/ShellSpeak/README.md

 python main.py /start
 ```

-(We have a run.bat, and ai_cmd.bat (auto run), that builds a environment, and runs pip install -r requirements.txt)
+(We have a run.bat, and ai_cmd.bat (auto run), that builds a environment, and runs "pip install -r requirements.txt")

 ## Contribute